Mayer Hawthorne: Career

-Hawthorne started out as a member of the group Athletic Mic League (as DJ Haircut), based in Ann Arbor, before moving to Los Angeles in 2005.
+Hawthorne was a member of the group Athletic Mic League (as DJ Haircut), based in Ann Arbor and subsequently relocated to Los Angeles, California, in 2005.
 He was signed to Stones Throw Records by label head Peanut Butter Wolf.
-Originally the Mayer Hawthorne tracks were created for sampling purposes and for pleasure, but upon hearing them Peanut Butter Wolf insisted they be made into an album.
-Hawthorne has had no previous vocal training.
+Originally the Mayer Hawthorne tracks were created for sampling purposes and for pleasure.
+Hawthorne stated that, when working as a hip-hop DJ, he began recording his own Motown-style tracks to avoid paying fees for sampling other artists' work.
+He sang and played all the instruments on those tracks.
+However, upon hearing them, Peanut Butter Wolf insisted they be made into an album.
+Hawthorne had no previous vocal training.

 His debut single, "Just Ain't Gonna Work Out"/"When I Said Goodbye", was released on a red heart-shaped 7" record on Stones Throw Records on November 4, 2008.
 His second single "Maybe So, Maybe No"/"I Wish It Would Rain" was released on a 12" record on Stones Throw Records on April 19, 2009.
-His debut album, A Strange Arrangement was released on CD and LP on Stones Throw Records on September 8, 2009.
+His debut album A Strange Arrangement was released on CD and LP on Stones Throw Records on September 8, 2009.

 The song "When I Said Goodbye", was featured in the Kanye West/Spike Jonze short film We Were Once a Fairytale.
-In 2011, Hawthorne performed guest vocals for the Sebastian song "Love in Motion" featured on Sebastian's 2011 album Total.
-On July 15, 2011, Mayer Hawthorne was a guest, along with famed Memphis/Stax Records keyboardist Booker T. Jones, on Episode 43 of Daryl Hall's Live From Daryl's House webcast.
-Hawthorne, Hall, and Jones combined with Hall's house band on "Strange Arrangement", "Green Onions", "No Strings", "Just Ain't Gonna Work Out", and "Your Easy Lovin' Ain't Pleasin' Nothin'" and Hall's "You Make My Dreams" and "Private Eyes".
-During Hall's dinner for the group, Hawthorne stated that, when working as a hip hop DJ, he began recording his own Motown-style tracks to avoid paying fees for sampling other artists' work.
-He also played all the instruments on each of those tracks, in addition to recording all his own vocals.
+In 2011, Hawthorne performed guest vocals for the Sebastian song "Love in Motion", featured on Sebastian's 2011 album Total.
+Also in 2011, Mayer Hawthorne was a guest, along with Memphis Stax Records keyboardist Booker T. Jones, on Daryl Hall's Live From Daryl's House webcast.
+They performed with Hall's house band on "Strange Arrangement", "Green Onions", "No Strings", "Just Ain't Gonna Work Out", and "Your Easy Lovin' Ain't Pleasin' Nothin'" and Hall's "You Make My Dreams" and "Private Eyes".

 Mayer Hawthorne was a musical guest on the Conan TV show on October 17, 2011, and the Late Show with David Letterman on October 25, 2011.
 On both shows, the group performed "The Walk", his first single from How Do You Do.
-In 2012 Hawthorne released the six-track live EP KCRW's Morning Becomes Eclectic, as a part of Record Store Day's Black Friday.
+In 2012, Hawthorne released the six-track live EP KCRW's Morning Becomes Eclectic, as a part of Record Store Day's Black Friday.

 In late May 2013, Hawthorne released his single "Her Favorite Song" from his album Where Does This Door Go.
-It is noted that the album is a departure from his throwback style in his past three albums.
+It is noted that the album is a departure from his throwback style in his past two albums.
 Later that year, he received a Grammy nomination for "Best Boxed or Special Limited Edition Package" for his album How Do You Do.